raphaelpra/exos/python-tps/puzzle8/README-puzzle8.md

 totally optional observation though
 ```

-### other algorithms

-as mentioned ealier, Dijkstra is one of many graph browsing algorithms; another
-famous one is the A\* algorithm, which is a variant of Dijkstra that uses a
-heuristic to guide the search

-in terms of coding, the A\* algorithm tends to be a little more complex, as
-there is a need to choose and implement a good heuristic; this is why we advise
-to start with Dijkstra, and then move to A\* if you have time; as outlined
-below, both algorithms are very similar in their structure if you use a priority
-queue

 ### implementation hints

 focusing on the Dijkstra algorithm and Python, here are a few hints that may